-When measuring sleep respiratory events, the ‘gold standard’ requires direct airflow measurement.
-Without it, a sleep test must rely on indirect markers, such as peripheral arterial tonometry (PAT) signals and blood oxygen saturation.
-These indirect markers are not equipped to detect apnea events too short to result in significant desaturation, nor to accurately differentiate between apneas and hypopneas.
+When measuring sleep respiratory events, the ‘gold standard’ is direct airflow measurement.
+Without it, a sleep test relies on indirect markers, such as peripheral arterial tonometry (PAT) signals and blood oxygen saturation.
+These indirect markers will not detect apnea events too short to cause significant desaturation, nor will they accurately differentiate between apnea and hypopnea.

-The majority of sleep apnea patients have comorbid conditions that complicate and limit indirect diagnostic methods.
+Comorbid conditions complicate and limit indirect diagnostic methods

 A peer-reviewed study published in the Journal of Clinical Sleep Medicine evaluated PAT systems in a large point-of-care cohort, including patients with atrial fibrillation, congestive heart failure, asthma, COPD, and patients receiving pharmacologic therapies.
 The findings suggest that conditions and therapies which affect normal blood circulation, sympathetic tone, or oxygen saturation often compromise the accuracy of PAT-derived results.
 In particular, the study concluded, “the PAT-based testing presented high rates of diagnostic misclassification of sleep disordered breathing presence or severity.”